hernikplays/mangadex-scraper-gui/README.md

 MangaDex scraper POC with GUI written in NodeJS and brought to life with Electron

 Don't know how to use the app?
 Start [here](https://github.com/hernikplays/mangadex-scraper-gui/wiki/Using-the-app).

-### Disclaimer: Please do not use this tool to steal copyrighted work!